-Definitions
+Definitions MCL (Maximum

-MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as ppm : parts per million ppb : parts per billion close to the MCLGs as feasible using the best available treatment technology.
-One part per million (ppm) is: One part per billion (ppb) is: MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or 3 drops in 42 gallons 1 drop in 14,000 gallons expected risk to health.
+Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.

 MCLGs allow for a margin of safety.

-AL (Action Level) : The concentration of a contaminant which, if 1 second in 12 days 1 second in 32 years exceeded, triggers treatment or other requirements that a water system must follow.
-1 penny in \$10,000 1 penny in \$10,000,000 N/A : Not Applicable ND : Not Detected 1 inch in 16 miles 1 inch in 16,000 miles
+AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

+N/A: Not Applicable ND: Not Detected

+ppm: parts per million One part per million (ppm) is: 3 drops in 42 gallons 1 second in 12 days 1 penny in \$10,000 1 inch in 16 miles ppb: parts per billion One part per billion (ppb) is: 1 drop in 14,000 gallons 1 second in 32 years 1 penny in \$10,000,000 1 inch in 16,000 miles